yana-g/bridge-ai/TVManualAgent/README.md

 # 📺 TV Manual Agent

-A smart assistant that answers user questions based on TV manuals.
+A standalone smart assistant for answering questions based on TV manuals.
-Combines **semantic search** from user-uploaded PDFs with **LLM reasoning**, using either a local model or a remote BRIDGE API fallback.
+Combines semantic search over embedded PDF data with fallback LLM reasoning via the BRIDGE API.

 ## 🧠 What It Does